Kansattica/msync/README.md

 `msync` currently builds and all tests pass for the following compilers and environments:

-- gcc and clang on 64-bit Ubuntu
+- gcc and clang on 64-bit (x64) Ubuntu
-- gcc on 32-bit Ubuntu
+- gcc on 32-bit (i386) Ubuntu
+- gcc on arm64 Ubuntu
 - OSX 10.15 with Xcode 12
 - MSVC 2017 on 32 and 64-bit Windows